Cycle Together is aimed at people who can ride a bike already but would like to increase their confidence when cycling on the road.

 The scheme launched in May 2021 and has been incredibly popular.
 We are prioritising people who would like to join the group rides to build confidence cycling on the road.
 If you would like to take part in the group rides either with your own ebike, or by borrowing one of the Cycle Together ebikes please complete the form below to register your interest.

 Taking part in the scheme will support participants to feel more confident, to cycle more often and encourage people to include cycling in their everyday journeys therefore increasing activity levels and general wellbeing, whilst reducing carbon emissions and congestion.

-If you are already confident cycling on the road but would like to try out an ebike then we have two hire ebikes available from Pronto Bikes.
+If you are already confident cycling on the road but would like to try out an ebike then we have two hire ebikes available.

 Do I need to be able to ride a bike already?

 Yes!
 All participants must be able to ride a bike already i.e. start, stop and balance.
 Participants don’t need to be highly skilled or road confident but learning to ride a bike is not part of this funded scheme.

 If you cannot ride a bike but would like to learn then 1:1 lessons can be arranged and paid for independently through a local instructor.
 Please contact Alex Hooper on 07968 628 700 for more details.